Start9Labs/docs/src/misc-guides/start-tunnel.md

 1. In StartTunnel, navigate to `Devices` and click "Add".

-1. Give the device a name (e.g. "Phone"), select a subnet, choose a LAN IP address, and click "save".
+1. Give the device a name (e.g. "Phone"), select a subnet, choose a LAN IP address, and click "Save".

 1. The resulting `start-tunnel.conf` must be imported into the Wireguard app on your client device.
 If it is a phone or tablet, you can scan the QR code.
 If it is a laptop, download/upload the file, or copy/paste the contents.
 Refer to your device's instructions for importing and enabling a wireguard VPN.